Summer-MIND/Summer-MIND.github.io/conduct.md

 * Verbal comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, socioeconomic status, and/or country of origin.
 * Sexual images in public spaces
 * Deliberate intimidation, stalking, or following
-* Harassing photography or recording
-* Sustained disruption of talks or other events
+* Harassing photography or recording- Sustained disruption of talks or other events
 * Inappropriate physical contact
 * Unwelcome sexual attention
 * Advocating for, or encouraging, any of the above behavior